 It was important for Michelle to find a denomination that would not only welcome her but also fully embrace who she was.
 As an out lesbian woman, Michelle struggled to find acceptance in the Baptist church that she grew up in.
 So finding the UCC was one of the most liberating experiences in Michelle’s life.

-Michelle currently lives in Liberty Township, OH with soon-to-be wife of nine years, Janelle.
-Michelle and Janelle have one furry child, a dog named Bubba.
+Michelle currently lives in Liberty Township, OH with her wife, Janelle.
+Michelle and Janelle have one furry child, a dog named Lemmy.
 Also, it will be evident, once you step foot in her office, that Michelle is an avid fan of all things Superman.